Natalizumab: Adverse effects

-Postmarketing surveillance in early 2008 revealed that 0.1% of people taking natalizumab experience clinically significant liver injury, leading to the FDA, EMEA and manufacturers recommending that the medication be discontinued in patients with jaundice or other evidence of significant liver damage.
+Postmarketing surveillance in early 2008 revealed that 0.1% of people taking natalizumab experienced clinically significant liver injury, leading to the FDA, EMEA and manufacturers recommending that the medication be discontinued in patients with jaundice or other evidence of significant liver damage.
 This rate is comparable to other immune-suppressing drugs.
 Evidence of hepatotoxicity in the form of elevated blood levels of bilirubin and liver enzymes can appear as soon as six days after an initial dose; reactions are unpredictable and may appear even if the patient does not react to previous treatment.
 Such signs reoccur upon rechallenge in some patients, indicating that damage is not coincidental.
-In the absence of any blockage these liver function tests are predictors of severe liver injury with possible sequelae of liver transplantation or death.
+In the absence of any blockage, these liver function tests are predictors of severe liver injury with possible sequelae of liver transplantation or death.

 Common adverse effects include fatigue and allergic reactions with a low risk of anaphylaxis, headache, nausea, colds and exacerbation of Crohn's disease in a minority of patients with the condition.
 Adolescents with Crohn's disease experience headache, fever and exacerbation of Crohn's disease.

 About 6% of the people in studies developed long-lasting antibodies against natalizumab, which reduced the medicine's effectiveness.